sohale/sohale.github.io/pages/presentations-talks.md

 # Selected talks and presentations

+(details to be added)

+2025: A framework for hardware verification for FPGA & ASICS: (presented internally to X-Silicon).
+Lessons from Software Engineering industry's best practices and DevOps for CPU & GPU hardware design pipelines.

+2023: Verification using Unit Testing: the Why.

+2019: Predictive Processing in the Brain: Lessons from Neuroscience (Manchester)

-2013: Quantifying Information in the Brain (Viva)
+2013: Quantifying Information in the Brain (PhD viva)

-2009: Quantifying Neural Information in Elecrophysiology recordings (Viva)
+2009: Quantifying Neural Information in Elecrophysiology recordings (interim viva)

 2006: Perceptual Decision Making : A Review.